-Adlertag, or Eagle Day - The turning point of the Battle of Britain
+How Eagle Day became a key turning point in the Battle of Britain

 Operation Eagle Attack

-The 'Dowding System' of fighter control was incredibly important to the RAF and the defence of its airfields, and had been perfected by the time Eagle Attack was launched.
+The 'Dowding System' of fighter control was incredibly important to the RAF and the defence of its airfields and had been perfected by the time Eagle Attack was launched.
 Radar stations, assisted by observers, would acquire the raiders and feed information back to a fighter control station.
-Fighter controllers would then plot the raid on a board, and then scramble fighters to meet it.
-This pamphlet from 1941 shows the system, albeit without Radar (which was still secret at the time).
+Fighter controllers would then plot the raid on a board and scramble fighters to meet it.